Torrent Pharma to buy Unichem Labs' India business for $558 million

 Under the acquisition, which is expected to close by the end of 2017, more than 3,000 Unichem employees will join Torrent.

-Reporting by Jessica Kuruthukulangara in Bengaluru; Editing by David Goodman and Alexander Smith
+Reporting by Jessica Kuruthukulangara and Aby Jose Koilparambil in Bengaluru; Editing by David Goodman and Alexander Smith